keirf/amiga-stuff/README.md

 Note that `/path/to/install` must be on your PATH both when building and using the cross compiler!

-To build SysTest: `make systest`.
-The ADF and distribution ZIP file are now in the systest/ folder.
+To build Amiga Test Kit: `make testkit`.
+The ADF and distribution ZIP file are now in the testkit/ folder.

 ## Summary